SandeepAswathnarayana/self-driving-car-engineer-nd/knowledge shots.md

 Project 6: **Kidnapped Vehicle**
 In this project, I built a particle filter and combined it with a map to localize a vehicle.
 To do so, I implemented a 2 dimensional particle filter in C++.
 Using the particle filter's map, observation data, control data, initial localization information (analogous to what a GPS would provide), I implemented and coded a particle filter that localizes the vehicle within the desired accuracy making sure the particle ran within the specified time of 100 seconds.

+(5).
+PLANNING
+To implement this phase, I went through the three stages of planning with the help of the Mercedes-Benz team.
+First, I applied model-driven and data-driven approaches to predict how other vehicles on the road will behave.
+Then, I constructed a finite state machine to decide which of several maneuvers your own vehicle should undertake.
+Finally, I generated a safe and comfortable trajectory to execute that maneuver.

+Project 7: **Highway Driving**
+I implemented the code for the Path Planning algorithm which considered to be the 'cognitive system' of an autonomous vehicle.
+I designed a planner that is able to create smooth, safe paths for the car to navigate through traffic on a three-lane highway.
+To do so, I designed a path planner module which is able to drive a car around a virtual 3 lane highway with a lot of traffic around.
+By coding the modules, I made sure the car drove at least one complete round of about 4.32 miles in a highway loop with a length of 6946m, changed lanes to pass slower moving traffic, never collided with other vehicles.
+I met the rqquiremenets of trying to get the car as close to the speed limit of 50mph as possible, but not exceeding this speed limit.
+To meet the smooth and safe acceleration for the comfort of a passenger, I made sure the car doesn't exceed a maximal acceleration of 10m/s² and a jerk of 10m/s³.